schwalle/kicktipp-betbot/README.md

 ```

 ### Taming the daemon
+Some useful options to tweak the behavior of the betbot.

 #### Deadline:
 If you want the betbot to pick up the slack only in the last minute, there are some options you might consider using.